 What’s The CFA International Cat Show?

 The CFA’s flagship event is the CFA International Cat Show.
-The next scheduled event is coming up in October 2021 in Cleveland, Ohio.
 This purebred cat show attracts feline fanciers and their kitties from all around the world.

 At the CFA International Cat Show, competing felines can enter into one of two kinds of rings, which separate the cats into “allbreed” and “specialty” categories.
 The latter ring then splits contestants into long- and short-haired kitties.